 Pedestrian Street Furniture Green Motor Vehicle Bicycle Parking Avenues serve a variety of land uses and thus generate medium to high levels of pedestrian activity.
 The unobstructed pedestrian zone should be at least 6' wide but 8' or 10' is preferred.
 Amenities such as transit shelters, seating, pedestrian- scale lighting, wayfinding signage, public art, kiosks, and bicycle racks near store entrances are encouraged.
 Permeable hardscaping, landscaping and street trees are desired.
 The green zone should be a minimum of 8' to provide adequate buffer between pedestrians and motorists.
 Travel lanes should be 13' if shared with bicyclists; otherwise travel lanes should be narrowed to 10' to provide space for 6' bicycle lanes.
-Images for each zone streets with limited
+Images for each zone On-street parking may be provided.
+One benefit to parking is that it acts as a buffer between pedestrians and the motor vehicle zone.
+However, on streets with limited right-of-way there may not be room for both parking and a dedicated bike lane.